jemandez/Raccon/README.md

 ### Free theme for Ghost

-Hello, I created this theme Ghost to see how it works.
-It is available for free so you can use on your site.
-It is strictly forbidden commercial use.
-If you have any suggestions to improve the theme,  you can send me tweet to [@GodoFredoNinja](https://twitter.com/GodoFredoNinja)
+Hello, I modify this theme Ghost for my personal use based on the [@GodoFredoNinja](https://twitter.com/GodoFredoNinja)'s theme.
+If you have any suggestions to improve the theme,  you can send me tweet to @jemandez

 ![](https://farm2.staticflickr.com/1491/24112345811_b7ab804a41_b.jpg)